Guavus/hydrator-plugins/core-plugins/docs/File-batchsink.md

 ## Description

-File Batch Sink is a plugin that writes to HDFS in various formats.
+File Batch Sink is a plugin used to write to HDFS in various formats.

 For the csv, delimited, and tsv formats, each record is written out as delimited text.
-Complex types like arrays, maps, and records will be converted to strings using their ``toString()`` Java method, so for practical use, fields should be limited to the string, long, int, double, float, and boolean types.
+Complex types like arrays, maps, and records is converted to strings using their ``toString()`` Java method, so for practical use, fields should be limited to the string, long, int, double, float, and boolean types.